romanmarkunas/dropwizard-tutorial-1/blog/dropwizard-tutorial.md

 This defines _GET /time_ endpoint that returns JSON-formatted time and invocation count.
-All these annotations that allows to represent endpoint as java object come from /*TODO*/ JAX- some standard and are implemented by Jersey.
+All these annotations that allows to represent endpoint as java object come from JAX-RS (JSR 311 & JSR 339) and are implemented by Jersey.

 However before we can hit our endpoint, we must let Dropwizard/Jersey know about it in HelloApplication class: